- If you want to dual boot Windows 11 and Ubuntu and use the two operating systems side by side, note that Ubuntu has basic hardware requirements.

 - Finally, set the desired drive letter and label and click Finish once you’re done.

-You can also give a try to Paragon Partition Manager that is much more efficient and has other features that are useful for properly formatting partition drives.
+You can also give a try to Paragon Partition Manager, which is much more efficient and has other features that are useful for correctly formatting partition drives.